This post may contain affiliate links from which i can earn a commission

-Everybody is unique and individual and the rate at which you lose weight on a low carb diet will be different from the person next to you who perhaps has the exact same diet as you.
-If you’ve been eating low carb for a while and have struggled to lose weight or you’ve plateaued, there could be one or a whole number of reasons why this is.
+As women you are all unique and individual and the rate at which you acheive weight loss in midlife when eating low carb will be different from the woman next to you who perhaps eats the exact same food..
+If your in midlife and you’ve been cutting carbs for a while and have struggled to lose weight or you’ve plateaued, there could be one or a whole number of reasons why this is.

 Try a tracking app like My Fitness Pal and record what you eat for a few weeks.
 Sticking to a similar pattern of eating will make this easier as you can enter the same foods and recipes each day.
-This is a little tedious but is an important step in understanding how different foods affect you and where bad foods might be sneaking into your day
+This is a little tedious but is an important step in understanding how different foods affect you and where unhealthy or high energy foods might be sneaking into your day

 My second recommendation is to, watch those little cheats that you think are nothing.
 Every little morsel counts.
 Do you remember that saying “a moment on the lips a lifetime on the hips?”

 One last thing before we dive into important things to remember.

-If you’ve been, like me, a compulsive dieter you may have done some damage to your metabolism.
+If you’ve been, like me, a compulsive dieter, cutting out whole food groups for a big chunk of your life you may have done some damage to your metabolism.
 This means that you burn fewer calories at rest and when you exercise.

-All of the tips I give below are ways to possibly improve your metabolism.
-But if you have always struggled with losing weight it may just be that you are destined to keep your slow metabolism and in that case, you need to be mindful of what you eat and the energy you expend if you don’t want to put on weight.
+All of the tips I give below are ways to improve your metabolism.
+But if you have always struggled with losing weight it may just be that you are destined to keep your slow metabolism and in that case, you need to be mindful of what you eat and how much physical activity you do if you don’t want to put on weight.

 For more about metabolism and if it matters in when you want to lose weight check out this post –